Home

 • Reporting & Analytics

-• A good mobile app (that’s for both Android & iOS)
+• A good mobile app (Android & iOS)

 Questions to keep in mind when demoing HR software for small companies

-While most of the top HR software solutions for small businesses like yours offer a free trial or an instant self-service demo, it’s likely that some of them will also have you schedule a live demo with one of their reps.
-If this is the case with the vendors you’ve narrowed down, it’s really important to come prepared with questions.
+While most of the top HR software solutions for small businesses like yours offer a free trial or an instant self-service demo, some will ask you to schedule a live demo with one of their reps.
+Come prepared with questions reflecting the time you’ve spent exploring the market and defining your company’s specific needs.

-To get you started with your demo prep, here are some sample questions that you can bring to the demo.
-You can also download our free excel organizer to make notes on each vendor and compare them later.
+Below, you’ll find some sample questions to get you started.
+Be sure to download our totally free and super-helpful spreadsheet organizer to make notes on each vendor and compare them later.

 • How will this solution seamlessly integrate with our existing tech infrastructure, and what integrations will be required?